Afsheen28/tech-511-cloud-linux/what-is-linux/README.md

 * Linux is a multi-user OS.
 * File ownership controls who can access or modify files.
 * Prevents unauthorised access and protect system stability (e.g., stopping normal users from changing /etc/passwd).
+* To find linux version: uname -a.

 ### What is the command to view file ownership?

 ls - l
+ls -ln: used when user/group name not available.

 ### What permissions are set when a user creates a file or directory?
 Who does file or directory belong to?

+* New files start with mode 666 (rw-rw-rw-) before umask is applied.

+* New directories start with mode 777 (rwxrwxrwx) before umask is applied.

+* Then umask subtracts bits (it's a mask of bits to remove).

 * Ownership: File belongs to the user who created it and their primary group.